Breast changes during or after pregnancy

 Engorgement

-Breast engorgement is when the breast becomes overfull of milk.
 Some women describe their breasts as feeling hard, warm and throbbing.
-Breast engorgement generally happens when milk first comes into the breasts.

-If your breasts are engorged and you’re continuing to breastfeed, it’s important to make sure your baby is attaching to the breast correctly.
+If your breasts are engorged and you’re continuing to breastfeed, it’s important to make sure your baby is attaching to your breast correctly.
 Your midwife, health visitor or breastfeeding counsellor can help you with this.

 • Feeding your baby on demand